 - General administrative support from the Fulbright Commission in Brazil.

-- Explore Brazil with the giant ETA network spread throughout the country.
+- Explore Brazil with the giant alumni network and current ETAs countrywide.

 What should I consider before starting my application?